 However, it is not established by any research whether OCD is the cause of these impairments or whether these neurocognitive challenges lead to symptoms of OCD.
-It is likely that underlying factors that contribute to memory problems also lead to OCD.
+It is likely that underlying factors that contribute to memory problems

-It is often hard to discern whether it is an OCD or cognitive problem.
+It is often hard to discern whether it is an cognitive problem.
 So, the best way to deal with such conditions is to seek the help of an expert.
 Be it OCD or any other problem, getting early intervention ensures a long-term recovery.

 So, if you or a loved one is looking for treatment for obsessive compulsive disorder, get in touch with Athena Behavioral Health for a quick turnaround of your condition for the better.
-Our OCD treatment centers are among the best in the country.
+Our treatment centers are among the best in the country.